DM-Mackenzie/Citroen-XM-CD-Changer-Emulator-D2B/README.md

 Project goals are as follows:
 - Create a bluetooth interface with A2DP and AVRCP.
 (Hands Free is optional, but not being worked on now)
-- Incorporate a D2B transceiver; in this case, this will be the old but still available OKI MSM6307
+- Incorporate a D2B transceiver; in this case, this will be the old but still available OKI MSM6307.
+There are other D2B options (OCC8001-02 IC from Conan) but documentation is very limited in these.
+The MSM6307 datasheet is more extensive and usable.
 - Write library for MSM6307
 - Receiving commands on D2B bus
 - Writing commands on D2B bus (name of song to headunit, which pushes it to the car's infoscreen through VAN); this is a "maybe", as currently it displays "CD 1", which may be a pre-determined message, and we might not have the freedom to send our own custom strings of information.